grafana/agent/docs/sources/flow/reference/cli/convert.md

 [Grafana Agent Static]({{< relref "../../../static" >}}) configuration to a {{< param "PRODUCT_NAME" >}} configuration.

 Include `--extra-args` for passing additional command line flags from the original format.
-For example, `--extra-args="-enable-features=integrations-next"` will convert a static [integrations-next]({{< relref "../../../static/configuration/integrations/integrations-next/" >}}) configuration to a {{< param "PRODUCT_NAME" >}} configuration.
-You can also expand env vars by including the `--extra-args="-config.expand-env"`.
-Multiple command line flags can be combined with a space between, such as `--extra-args="-enable-features=integrations-next -config.expand-env"`.
+For example, `--extra-args="-enable-features=integrations-next"` will convert a Grafana Agent Static [integrations-next]({{< relref "../../../static/configuration/integrations/integrations-next/" >}}) configuration to a {{< param "PRODUCT_NAME" >}} configuration.
+You can also expand environment variables with `--extra-args="-config.expand-env"`.
+You can combine multiple command line flags with a space between each flag, for example `--extra-args="-enable-features=integrations-next -config.expand-env"`.

 If you have unsupported features in a Static mode source configuration, you will receive [errors][] when you convert to a Flow mode configuration.
 The converter will also raise warnings for configuration options that may require your attention.